Raymond Serge Bale

-Raymond Serge Bale, born in 1949, is a Congolese diplomat who has been Congo-Brazzaville's Permanent Representative to the United Nations from 2008 to 2021.
+Raymond Serge Bale, born in 1949, is a Congolese diplomat who served as Congo-Brazzaville's Permanent Representative to the United Nations from 2008 to 2021.
 He is the current ambassador of Republic of the Congo to India.

 Education

 He received a postgraduate diploma in social sciences from the University of Leicester in the United Kingdom, and later studied government and politics at St. John's University in New York.

 Diplomatic career

 Early career

 Before entering the diplomatic service, he worked as a teacher.

 Bale began his diplomatic career in 1981 as Head of the Division of the Joint Intergovernmental Commission at the Congolese Ministry of Cooperation.
 In 1982, he was appointed Director of Bilateral Cooperation at the Ministry of Foreign Affairs.

 From 1985 to 1992, he served as a counsellor at the Permanent Mission of the Republic of the Congo to the United Nations.
 During that time, while the Congo held a non-permanent seat on the United Nations Security Council, he was a member of the Congolese delegation to the Council.